Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Abstract

 \section{Abstract}

-We study the approximation of multivariate functions with tensor networks (TNs).
-The main conclusion of this work is an answer to the following two questions: ``\emph{What are the approximation capabilities of TNs?}'' and ``\emph{What is an appropriate model class of functions that can be approximated with TNs?}''
+We study the approximation of multivariate functions with tensor networks (TNs), providing some answers to the following two questions: ``\emph{what are the approximation capabilities of TNs for functions from classical smoothness classes?}'' and ``\emph{what are the properties of the class of functions that can be approximated with TNs with a certain performance?}''

-To answer the former: we show that TNs can (near to) optimally replicate $h$-uniform and $h$-adaptive approximation, for any smoothness order of the target function.
-Tensor networks thus exhibit universal \emph{expressivity} w.r.t.\ isotropic, anisotropic and mixed smoothness spaces that is comparable with more general neural networks families such as deep rectified linear unit (ReLU) networks.
+As a partial answer to the former, we show that TNs can (near to) optimally replicate $h$-uniform and $h$-adaptive spline approximation, for any smoothness order of the target function.
+Tensor networks thus exhibit universal \emph{expressivity} w.r.t. isotropic, anisotropic and mixed smoothness spaces that is comparable with more general neural networks families such as deep rectified linear unit (ReLU) networks.
 Put differently, TNs have the capacity to (near to) optimally approximate many function classes -- without being adapted to the particular class in question.

-To answer the latter: as a candidate model class we consider \emph{approximation classes} of TNs and show that these are (quasi-)Banach spaces, that many types of classical smoothness spaces are continuously embedded into said approximation classes and that TN approximation classes are themselves not embedded in any classical smoothness space.
+As a partial answer to the latter, as a candidate model class we consider \emph{approximation classes} of TNs and show that these are (quasi-)Banach spaces, that many types of classical smoothness spaces are continuously embedded into said approximation classes and that TNs approximation classes are themselves not embedded in any classical smoothness space.
+In other words, TNs can efficiently approximate functions that lie beyond classical smoothness spaces.